jroop/markdown-attr/README.md

 # markdown-attr
-A simple parser to allow addition of HTML attributes when writing markdown.
 Useful if one wants to include some more specific styling to Markdown.
+Pass in a Markdown string that has been converted to HTML and run this parser.
 An example would be to float an image to the right or put a class name for a specific code black.

+Pairs well with [marked](https://www.npmjs.com/package/marked).
+But should be able to take any markdown to html ouput and add attributes.

-##Tags Supported
+#Tags Supported
 Currently only a few html tags are supported:
 ```html
 <a>